nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts (UC06)
+1. User requests to list contacts (UC06).
-2. User requests to edit a contact
+2. User requests to edit a contact.
-3. FAST displays the updated contact
+3. FAST displays the updated contact.

-   Use case ends
+   Use case ends.

 **Extensions**

 * 2a.
-The given index is invalid
+The given index is invalid.
     * 2a1.
-FAST shows an error message
+FAST shows an error message.
     * 2a2.
-FAST shows an example of edit command to user
+FAST shows an example of edit contact command to user.

       Use case ends.

 * 2b.
-The given command syntax is invalid
+The given command syntax is invalid.
     * 2b1.
-FAST displays an error message
+FAST displays an error message.
     * 2b2.
-FAST displays an example of the edit command to the user
+FAST displays an example of the edit contact command to the user.

       Use case ends.